ArthurAtangana/blackjack-simulation/documentation/experimentation-strategy.md

     - Inputs (in order) should be: {A, 2, 3, 4, 5, 6, 7, 8, 9, 10, J, Q, K}
     - Outputs (in order) should be: 1, 3, 6, 10, 15, 21, 28, 36, 45, 55, 65, 75, 85.
     - Limitations: Only testing this assumes a different order will show the same intended behaviour.
+2. Test Illegal input NO_CARD.
+Assume it's a 0 card
+   - Inputs: NO_CARD, ACE, NO_CARD
+   - Output: 0, 1, 1
 ## Threshold Model
 Threshold has a threshold constant variable (in state).
 It can take in values to compare against it.
 There is no persistence.
 There are two output types (HIT/STAND), but it also appends the input value if it STANDs.